tugHall/Dataset/README.md

-# Dataset
+# Dataset of tugHall simulations for colorectal cancer

-This is description for dataset of simlations.